 In Stuard the minor child’s paternal grandparents petitioned for visitation after the parents of the minor child had divorced.
 Upon filing of the petition, the court-appointed mediator reported a strong bond between the grandparents and the child and indicated that if the relationship was taken away, there would be “damage.”
 At trial, father objected citing that his parents (Petitioners) had made disparaging remarks about him to the child.
 Mother also testified and stated that she too had concerns about the grandparents undermining their parental authority.
 The trial court found, however, that the child had a pre-existing relationship with the grandparents that was encouraged by the parents and thus it was in the child’s best interests to continue that relationship thus awarding visitation.
 Father appealed, but the decision regarding visitation was affirmed.
 So what sort of relationship resulted in such a favorable decision for the grandparents where both parents were against the requested visitation?
 In Stuard, after retiring, paternal grandfather became the child’s primary caregiver.
 He picked up the child from preschool, cared for her after school and took care of the child while the parents were at work.
 When father and the child moved in with the grandparents after mother and father separated, grandfather helped ready the child for school, took her to and from school, attended school and other events, and cared for the child during father’s visitation time until mother picked up the child.

-Here at Mello & Pickering, LLP with over 30 years combined experience, we know the ins and outs of the custody process and can make sure that your matter is resolved as easily and efficiently as possible.
+Here at Mello & Pickering, LLP with 35+ years combined experience, we know the ins and outs of the custody process and can make sure that your matter is resolved as easily and efficiently as possible.
 We have successfully assisted many clients in their request for grandparent visitationX